borteo/neat-starter/src/posts/happyness.md

 Two long years went by, and thanks to some seniority raises, my monthly income skyrocketed to the dazzling amount of €1,049!
 Oh, and that apprenticeship I was promised would end early?
 Yeah, that turned out to be a “maturating” apprenticeship instead.
 They said they couldn't afford to pay me a full salary, but they were happy to enjoy those sweet government incentives until the end of my training.
 It's a win-win... for them!

-But here's the kicker.
 That office started to feel like a straitjacket, and the projects?
 Yawn-inducing! 😴 It was time to break free and find something new and shiny.

 So, off I went on a wild job-hunting adventure!
-I had interviews left and right, but you know what they offered me?
-A measly raise of €100 - €150 per month.
+I had interviews left and right, but what I found was a measly raise of €100 - €150 per month.
 That isn't enough when thinking about switching jobs.

-However, let's not forget about the sweet routine I had going.
-My work-life balance was as smooth as butter, and the pressure at work was almost nonexistent.
+The only perk I've got is this sweet routine I've got going.
+My **work-life balance is as smooth as silk**, and the pressure at work is practically non-existent.
+Most people would be satisfied, but nah, I'm not one to settle for ordinary.

 <div align="center">❉</div>